 ENAT Winery: Located in East Oakland, Herb Houston and Debbie Gebeyehu started ENAT in 1999.
 The winery specializes in tej, a traditional Ethiopian honey wine.

 Free Range Flower Winery: Founders Aaliyah Nitoto and Sam Prestianni source local, organic flowers for this Oakland, CA-based winery.
-Small-batch offerings include lavender and rose wines.
+Small-batch offerings include lavender and marigold wines.

 J. Moss Wines: James and Janet Moss founded their small family winery in 2000.
 They source from their own small Napa Valley vineyard, as well as other notable sites in the region.

-Longevity Wines: Founded in 2008 by Phil Long, also president of the Association of African American Vintners, this Livermore Valley, CA, winery produces Cabernet Sauvignon and Chardonnay bottlings.
+Longevity Wines: Founded in 2008 by Phil Long, also president of the Association of African American Vintners, this Livermore Valley, CA, winery produces Cabernet Sauvignon and Chardonnay bottlings, among others.

 LVE Collection: Musician John Legend teamed up with Napa Valley’s Raymond Vineyard in 2015 to create the LVE wine label.

-McBride Sisters: Not only do Andréa and Robin McBride runs this wine label that sources from California and New Zealand, they also created the SHE CAN professional development scholarship fund for women in the wine industry.
+McBride Sisters: Perhaps best known for their Black Girl Magic wines, the McBride Sisters also produce SHE CAN canned wines and their signature McBridge Sisters Collection.
+Andréa and Robin McBride source from California and New Zealand, and also created the SHE CAN Fund professional development scholarship fund for women in the wine industry.

-MYX Fusions: Musician Nikki Minaj created this line of sangrias and flavored Moscatos, which launched in 2013.
+MYX Fusions: Musician Nikki Minaj created this line of sangrias, light Chardonays and flavored Moscatos, which launched in 2013.

 Okapi Wines: Dan and Kim Johnson turned a Napa Valley walnut orchard into Jungle Love Vineyard in 2006.
-Today, it produces rosé, Cabernet Sauvignon, Sauvignon Blanc, Chardonnay, among others.
+Today, it produces rosé, Cabernet Sauvignon and Sauvignon Blanc, among others.

 P. Harrell Wines: San Francisco native Paula Harrell founded her Sonoma County label in 2015.
-The line includes a Riesling, a Zinfandel, and an Aglianico and Syrah rosé.
+The line includes a Riesling, Zinfandel and an Aglianico and Syrah rosé.